 Racial abuse is a hot topic in the English Premier League.

-On the field, the Phoenix actually played some decent attacking football last night but they had a legitimate goal disallowed and there were all sorts of problems at the other end.
+On the field, the Phoenix played some decent attacking football last night but had a legitimate goal disallowed and there were all sorts of problems at the other end.

-Herbert's side has now dropped out of the top-six, and it doesn't get any easier as red-hot Central Coast come to town on Saturday.
+Herbert's side has now dropped out of the top six, and it won't get any easier as red-hot Central Coast come to town on Saturday.

 All Whites Mark Paston and Tony Lochhead will bear the brunt of the criticism for some poor defending.

 Paston allowed Marcelo Carrusca's free kick to bounce into the back of the net in the 19th minute, although the goalkeeper was let down by his defenders.